 4.1 Conclusion

-This study examined the impact of financial performance indicators namely: current ratio, rate of return on investment (RORI), and net profit, on the survival of family wood business in Delta State, Nigeria.
+This study examined the impact of financial performance indicators, namely: current ratio, rate of return on investment (RORI), and net profit, on the survival of family wood business in Delta State, Nigeria.
 Using four functional regression models, the Double-log model emerged the most robust, explaining over half (54%) of the variation in wood business survival.
 The findings indicate that net profit and rate of return on investment are statistically significant predictors of business longevity, whereas the current ratio (which is a measure of liquidity) does not significantly influence survival.
 These results highlight the importance of profitability and efficient investment strategies in ensuring the sustainability of family-owned wood business.
 It suggests that, while liquidity is essential for short-term operations, long-term survival depends more on the ability to generate and reinvest profits effectively.

-Socioeconomic variables showed that wood marketing is a business for adults, and is male-dominated.
-Majority were married with mean household size of 7 persons, majority had secondary and tertiary education and have been in business for upwards of 10 years, operating both as wholesalers and retailers.
+Socioeconomic variables showed that wood marketing is a business for adults and is male-dominated.
+The majority were married with a mean household size of 7 persons, the majority had secondary and tertiary education and have been in business for upwards of 10 years, operating both as wholesalers and retailers.

 This study has shown that wood marketing has great prospects for sustaining livelihoods by serving as an alternative source of employment in a developing economy such as Nigeria that is saddled with high unemployment rate.
 The viability of this sector is not in doubt as shown in this study.
 Results on financial indicators point out the potential the sector has to increase marketers’ income and consequently, livelihood.